yvelikova/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 The remote host settings enable you to dynamically configure connection settings to back-end servers that are invoked by front-end APIs.
 API Administrators can edit all remote hosts in all organizations.

 The remote host settings available in API Manager are a subset of the settings available in Policy Studio.
-For more details on remote hosts, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).

 ### Required settings